PARAFIELD AIRPORT, ADELAIDE 1960s

 When it was donated to the Moorabbin Air Museum, a team from the West Beach Aviation Group moved it from Parafield in

 June 1965, towed behind my Ford Zephyr.
-This Proctor is now displayed at the renamed Australian National Aviation Museum
+It is now displayed at Moorabbin, painted as the RAAF's only Proctor A75-1.

 us old aeroplane tragics, dumped aircraft parts outside hangars

-mortal remains.
-Here's a Tiger Moth fuselage and damaged Chipmunk wings, outside Aviation Services (SA) Ltd's hangar
+remains.
+Here's a Tiger Moth fuselage and damaged Chipmunk wings, dumped outside Aviation Services (SA) Ltd's hangar June 1963.